National Rahmatul-lil-Alameen Wa Khatam an-Nabiyyin Authority

-The authority will conduct research on the prophetic biography and hadith to build the character of the youth.
-In addition, the authority will consult with relevant experts to make the biography of Muhammad a part of the academic curriculum.
-It will also be tasked with explaining Islam to the world.
+The authority conducts research on the Seerat un Nabi prophetic biography and hadith to build the character of the nation and particularly of youth.
+In addition, the authority consults with relevant experts to make the biography of Muhammad a part of the academic curriculum.
+It has also been tasked with explaining Islam to the world.

 The Authority

 According to the ordinance issued by the President of Pakistan Arif Alvi, the National Rahmatul Lil Aalameen Authority will consist of a chairman and six members.
 The chairman of the authority will be appointed by the Prime Minister of Pakistan, who will also be its Patron-in-Chief.
 The advisory board of the committee will meet at least once a quarter.

 Authority will take steps for justice and welfare state.
 The authority will conduct research on the prophetic biography and hadiths to build the character of the youth.
 In addition, the authority will consult with relevant experts to make the biography of Muhammad a part of the curriculum.
 It will also be tasked with explaining Islam to the world.
 Its formation was announced while the Prime Minister of Pakistan, Imran Khan, was addressing the Ashra-e-Rehmat-ul-Lil-Aalamin conference in Islamabad.
 The ordinance to set up the authority was promulgated by President Arif Alvi on 14 October 2021.

+The National Rahmatul lil Aalameen Wa Khatamun Nabiyyin Authority has developed Pakistan's first ever Character Education Strategy to cultivate a responsible and inclusive society, drawing inspiration from the teachings and legacy of Muhammad.